test-point/testpoint-bill/README.md

 # The AusDigital Billing Semantics reference implementation and test suite

-+Coming soon - we are working on this now.
+Coming soon - we are working on this now.
 Let us know if you'd like to help.

 See specification at https://github.com/ausdigital/ausdigital-bill